smedagli/ml_pipeline_rent_nyc/README.md

 ## Preliminary steps
 ### Fork the Starter kit
 Go to [https://github.com/smedagli/build-ml-pipeline-for-short-term-rental-prices.git](https://github.com/smedagli/build-ml-pipeline-for-short-term-rental-prices.git)
 and click on `Fork` in the upper right corner.
 This will create a fork in your Github account, i.e., a copy of the repository that is under your control.
-Now clone the repository locally so you can start working on it:
+Now clone the repository locally, so you can start working on it:

 ```
-git clone https://github.com/[your github username]/build-ml-pipeline-for-short-term-rental-prices.git
+git clone https://github.com/[your github username]//ml_pipeline_rent_ny.git
 ```

 and go into the repository:

 ```
-cd build-ml-pipeline-for-short-term-rental-prices
+cd /ml_pipeline_rent_ny
 ```
 Commit and push to the repository often while you make progress towards the solution.
 Remember to add meaningful commit messages.

 ### Create environment
 Make sure to have conda installed and ready, then create a new environment using the ``environment.yml``